Bentley - Wilson - St James

 Bentley - Wilson - St James displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-The dwelling structure in Bentley-Wilson-St James, as per the latest Census data, consisted of 64.6% houses and 35.4% other dwellings.
-In contrast, Perth metropolitan area had 78.4% houses and 21.6% other dwellings.
-Home ownership in Bentley-Wilson-St James stood at 21.6%, with mortgaged dwellings at 26.8% and rented ones at 51.6%.
-The median monthly mortgage repayment in the area was $1,733, lower than Perth metro's average of $1,820.
-The median weekly rent figure for Bentley-Wilson-St James was $330, compared to Perth metro's $350.
-Nationally, mortgage repayments were lower at $1,863 and rents were substantially below the national average of $375.
+The dwelling structure in Bentley-Wilson-St James, as per the latest Census, consisted of 64.6% houses and 35.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Perth metro's 78.4% houses and 21.6% other dwellings.
+Home ownership in Bentley-Wilson-St James was at 21.6%, with mortgaged dwellings at 26.8% and rented dwellings at 51.6%.
+The median monthly mortgage repayment in the area was $1,733, below Perth metro's average of $1,820.
+The median weekly rent figure was $330, compared to Perth metro's $350.
+Nationally, Bentley-Wilson-St James' mortgage repayments are lower than the Australian average of $1,863, while rents are substantially below the national figure of $375.

 Frequently Asked Questions - Housing